xslittlegrass/CarND-Unscented-Kalman-Filter-Project/README.md

     PredictSigmaPoints(double delta_t)                     // predict sigma points at k+1|k
     PredictMeanAndCovariance()                             // predict state and covariance at k+1|k using sigma points at k+1|k

+The `util` folder contains an ipython notebook for visualizing the output results of the Kalman filter, as well as a script that communicates between the simulator and the compiled c++ kalman filter program.

 ## Results